fluffyfreak/tf328/README.md

 Known Issues:

-1. The machine is unstable with HY511816BTC RAM.
-2. Your CF Card MUST be 3.3/5V tolerant as some of the control signals are 3.3V.
+1. Your CF Card MUST be 3.3/5V tolerant as some of the control signals are 3.3V.

 A prototype version was built and this contains all the lessons learned from that prototype.